News12 New York

 More Stories

-The Hackensack Fire Department’s Second Platoon rushed to the scene.
-Recognizing the complexity of the situation, commanders transmitted an "all hands working" assignment for a technical rescue, bringing additional specialized resources into the city.
-Personnel from the Hackensack Police Department and emergency medical crews from Hackensack University Medical Center also responded to assist.
+The Hackensack Fire Department’s Second Platoon responded to the scene and quickly realized the rescue would require specialized resources.
+Commanders issued an “all hands working” technical rescue assignment, bringing additional personnel from the fire department, the Hackensack Police Department, and emergency medical crews from Hackensack University Medical Center.

 20260607_134436.jpg